Khao Yai National Park: Visitors

 According to the Department of National Parks (DNP), which manages the park, visitors to Khao Yai have risen from 671,569 in 2008 to more than 1.2 million in FY2016.
 From October 2015 to September 2016, 471,514 vehicles entered the park.
 The congestion has led to demands to close the park to private vehicles.
 During one of its busiest periods, New Year's week from 30 December – 3 January 2016, the park received 156,574 visitors.
 They left in excess of 23 tonnes of waste behind.
 As litter was a serious problem at the park, in 2020 the park started mailing litter to the homes of visitors who left it there.

 Climate

-Khao Yai National Park has three main seasons, with an annual mean temperature of 23° Celsius, though this varies greatly with the seasons.
+Khao Yai National Park has three main seasons, with an annual mean temperature of 23 °C, though this varies greatly with the seasons.